-- (a) The Commission is a public body of the State of Maryland, and Prince George's County, Maryland (the "County") is a body politic and corporate of the State of Maryland. - (b) The Bonds are valid and legally binding general obligations of the Commission, issued on the full faith and credit of the County.
-The Bonds are payable in the first instance from proceeds of limited annual ad valorem property taxes that the County is required by Section 18-304(b) of the Land Use Article of the Annotated Code of Maryland to impose and collect in the Maryland-Washington Metropolitan District in the County (the "District") and to remit to the Commission.
+- (a) The Commission is a public body of the State of Maryland and Prince George's County, Maryland (the "County") is a body politic and corporate of the State of Maryland. - (b) The Bonds are valid and legally binding general obligations of the Commission, issued on the full faith and credit of the County.
+The Bonds are payable from proceeds of limited annual ad valorem property taxes that the County is required by Section 18-304(b) of the Land Use Article of the Annotated Code of Maryland to impose and collect in the Maryland-Washington Metropolitan District in the County (the "District") and to remit to the Commission.
 If the revenues from these taxes are inadequate to pay the principal of and interest on the Bonds, the County shall impose, in each year that the taxes are inadequate, an additional tax on all assessable property with the District sufficient to make up the deficiency.
-If the revenues from the additional tax are inadequate, the County has guaranteed the payment of the interest when due and of the principal at maturity of the Bonds and, to provide for such payments, shall impose a tax on all assessable property within the corporate limits of the County sufficient to pay such deficiency. - (c) Under current law, (i) interest on the Bonds (including any accrued "original issue discount" properly allocable to the owners of the Bonds) is excludable from gross income for purposes of Federal income taxation under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") and (ii) interest on the Bonds is not a specific item of tax preference for purposes of the Federal alternative minimum tax imposed on individuals and corporations; provided, however, for purposes of the alternative minimum tax imposed on corporations (as defined for Federal income tax purposes under Section 56 of the Code), interest on the Bonds is included in computing adjusted current earnings.
+If the revenues from the additional tax are inadequate, the County has guaranteed the payment of the interest when due and of the principal at maturity of the Bonds and, to provide for such payments, shall impose a tax on all assessable property within the corporate limits of the County sufficient to pay the deficiency. - (c) Under current law, interest on the Bonds (i) is excludable from gross income for purposes of Federal income taxation under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") and (ii) is not a specific item of tax preference for purposes of the Federal alternative minimum tax on individuals.
+However, for taxable years beginning after December 31, 2022, such interest is included in the "adjusted financial statement income" (as defined in Section 56A of the Code) of certain corporations in determining the applicability and amount of the Federal corporate alternative minimum tax imposed under Section 55(b) of the Code.
+We express no opinion regarding other Federal tax consequences arising with respect to the Bonds.